Discount Calculator

 What is a "stacked" discount?

-Stacked or sequential discounts mean applying one discount after another.
-Common in retail (clearance + coupon), wholesale, or B2B pricing.
-The order does not matter for the final result — 20% then 10% gives the same result as 10% then 20%.
+Stacked discounts mean applying one discount after another.
+Common in retail (clearance + coupon) and B2B pricing.
+The order of application does not affect the final result.